Does Breast Reduction Mammoplasty Have Serious Side Effects?

 Infection

 Although rare, there is a risk of developing an infection at the surgical site after breast reduction surgery, which may require antibiotics or further treatment.
-Signs and symptoms of an infection after breast reduction surgery may include increased pain, redness and warmth, drainage (Pus or fluid may drain from the incisions), and fever.
+Signs and symptoms of an infection after breast reduction surgery may include increased pain, redness and warmth, drainage (Pus or fluid may drain from the incisions), fever or chills, and persistent or worsening symptoms.
+It is crucial to address breast reduction signs of infection promptly to prevent further complications and promote proper healing.

 Bleeding